JoshOrndorff/recipes/src/basics/events.md

 Self::deposit_event(Event::EmitInput(new_number));
 ```

-## Events with Module Types
+## Events with Generic Types

-[Sometimes](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/modules/generic-event) events might emit types from the module Trait.
-When the event uses types from the module, it is necessary to specify additional syntax
+[Sometimes](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/pallets/generic-event) events might contin types from the pallet's Configuration Trait.
+In this case, it is necessary to specify additional syntax

 ```rust, ignore
 decl_event!(